 Greetings & Checking-In Guests

-A smart lock installed on your condo front door sounds like a great idea but the guest still needs an access card to get into the condominium common area, elevators, and your condo floor.
+A smart lock installed on your condo front door sounds like a great idea.
+However, the guest still needs an access card to get into the condominium common area, elevators, and your condo floor.

-Most condo management would refuse to partake in any key drop or key pickup at their security posts as it is not in their job scope to be a front desk officer.
+Most condo management would refuse to partake in any key drop or key pickup at their security posts.
+It’s simply not in their job scope to be a front desk officer.

-You should also be concerned with the wellbeing of your own property.
-There are plenty of cases where a reservation is made for 2 persons, but a group of 30 party goers show up and trash your property (this happened to me a few times).
+You should also be concerned with the wellbeing of your property.
+There are plenty of cases where a reservation for two persons ended up with a group of 30 party-goers (this happened to me a few times).

 As you grow the business, you can train your staff to greet the guest to your standard, if not better.